haje01/mersoz/README.md

 ## Run

-Run Ninja build file(`build.ninja` by default), which will execute your tasks in parallel.
+Run Ninja build file(`build.ninja` by default), which will execute your tasks in parallel way.

-    $ sudo /usr/loca/bin/ninja
+    $ /usr/loca/bin/ninja

 ----